duducheng/2048-api/README.md

 # LICENSE
 The code is under Apache-2.0 License.

-# For EE369 students from SJTU only
+# For EE369 / EE228 students from SJTU
 Please read course project [requirements](EE369.md) and [description](Project2048.pdf).